Pinyin: Shī Xiào Sàn

 It's important to remember that herbal formulas are meant to treat patterns, not "diseases" as understood in Western Medicine.
 According to Chinese Medicine patterns, which are disruptions to the body as a system, are the underlying root cause for diseases and conditions.

-As such Shi Xiao San is used by TCM practitioners to treat three different patterns which we describe below.
+As such Shi Xiao San is used by TCM practitioners to treat four different patterns which we describe below.

 But before we delve into these patterns here is an overview of the Western conditions they're commonly associated with:

 Again it wouldn't be correct to say "Shi Xiao San treats abnormal uterine bleeding" for instance.
 Rather, Shi Xiao San is used to treat patterns that are sometimes the root cause behind abnormal uterine bleeding.

-Now let's look at the three patterns commonly treated with Shi Xiao San.
+Now let's look at the four patterns commonly treated with Shi Xiao San.

 Blood (Xue) is one of Chinese Medicine's vital subtances.
 Learn more about Blood in Chinese Medicine